 (b) 3-D stereoscopic schematic of the comb drive

 The schematic of the comb drive used in this work is shown in Fig.1, in which (a) and (b) shows the plane and the stereoscopic geometry respectively.
 Parameterization makes it easy to change the specific numerical number of different parts.
-The comb drive has five fingers in both the static and moving combs.
+In Fig. 1(a), the comb drive has five fingers in both the static (right) and moving (left) combs.
 To better describe the structure, I use w to represent the width of stators (st), fingers (f) or spring (sp), 𝒍 to represents the length, and g for gaps between two fingers.
 In order to stimulate the real working circumstance of comb drives, Fig. 1(b) shows the thickness of structures, and the air box as the air around the comb drive in three dimension.
+The airbox is setup to calculate the electric field in the air.
 In order to adapt the rocket chamber circumstances, the number of fingers is fixed as five, the material is copper, and environment is 293.15K for temperature, 1 atm for absolute pressure which have been all set up in COMSOL.